epccs/Gravimetric/Hardware/Schooling/readme.md

 # Table Of Contents:

+1. ^1 Reflow Disaster
 1. ^0 N-CH Cutoff
 1. ^0 Power Protection
 1. ^0 Manager Should Do More
 1. ^0 Alternat Power Diode

+## ^1 Reflow Disaster

+When humidity is high, it may be more productive to procrastinate.
+Almost 30% of the parts went flying.
+I have seen this before, but this time I did it to my board, I stopped at the start of the flux activation stage when I recognized what was happening.
+It reflowed after sorting through the missing parts, and some preheat treatment at about 80 deg C to dry things before going through the typical profile.
+Do I need to log the RH and reflow results, probably that would be useful to figure out what range I can tolerate.

 ## ^0 N-CH Cutoff

 Q105 and Q118 need to go into cut off (or hi-z) when the MOSFET gate is low.
 The source and drain need to be swapped to work correctly, and sadly I have ^1 on order, so that means I will have to fix them on ^2.

 ## ^0  Power Protection